Roof Replacements- What Homeowners Need to Know

 Cleanup

-Removing your shingles or plywood is going to create a clutter of nails and debris.
-Talk with your contractor beforehand to ensure that they will be taking care of this before they leave.
+Removing your shingles or plywood will create a clutter of nails and debris.
+Talk with your contractor beforehand to make sure that they will be taking care of this before they leave.
 They have a powerful magnet that can quickly and safely clear the mess, so you don’t have to worry about your feet or tires.

 Make sure all the documents are in order